WorldAfterCapital/WorldAfterCapital/part-two/Limits.md

 # LIMITS OF CAPITALISM

 Capitalism — which has gotten us so far — won&apos;t help us overcome the scarcity of attention without significant changes in regulation and self-regulation.
 That&apos;s due to three important limitations.
 First, there are prices that will always be missing for things that we should be paying attention to.
-Second, capitalism has no built-in mechanisms to prevent the power laws arising from digital technologies.
+Second, capitalism has to date has limited mechanisms for dealing with the power laws arising from digital technologies.
 Third, capitalism acts to preserve the interests of capital over those of knowledge.

 ## Missing Prices